-Conditions is a new one-year studio programme for 12 artists each year.
+Conditions is a low-cost studio programme for artists.

 It gives 24/7 access to studio space and structured critical conversations to develop each artist’s work, as well as encouraging collaboration and collective work on exhibitions and events.